Education Studies BA (Hons)

 Edlene is a senior Lecturer in the Education department.
 She is Module leader for PGCE and School Direct Professional Studies, on which she also teaches.

 Dr Helen Young joined London South Bank University (LSBU) in August 2016 from UCL Institute of Education.
 She is a Senior Lecturer in Education and teaches on the BA Education Studies and the EdD.
 She also has responsibility for partnerships with alternative educational settings and is Acting Course Director for the EdD.

 Teaching and learning

-You'll have a tutor who will visit you on your placements.
-Resources will be available through the university visual learning environment and monitored chat rooms with tutor input will be set up to enable you to communicate with each other.
 Study Skills will be embedded throughout the modules as well as a specific Study Skills module.
-You'll receive support in accessing assistive technology and LSBU study, library and disability services.
-All students will be allocated with an individual academic advisor.
+You'll receive support in accessing assistive technology and LSBU’s study, library and disability services.
+You’ll also be allocated an individual academic advisor to help your development.

 |Lectures and seminars||Self-directed study||Work-based placements|

 - BTEC National Diploma MMM or: